The Church of Jesus Christ of Latter-day Saints in Thailand: Missionary efforts

-President Garner of the Southern Far East Mission made the decision in June 1968 to send missionaries to Korat, the third largest city in Thailand.
-The influence of the Church grew quickly in Korat, with baptism services held monthly.
+In June 1968, Garner decided to send missionaries to Korat, the third largest city in Thailand.
+The church's influence grew quickly in Korat, with baptism services held monthly.
 W. Brent Hardy replaced Garner as president of the Southern Far East Mission in July 1968.
-Re-translations of the missionary lessons were initiated, but this was difficult because the hired translators were unfamiliar with LDS terminology and the Thai language doesn't have equivalent words for Christian subjects.
-In December 1968, Ezra Taft Benson, then a member of the Quorum of the Twelve Apostles, attended a quarterly district conference in Bangkok.
+Re-translations of the missionary lessons were initiated, but this was difficult because the hired translators were unfamiliar with LDS Church terminology and the Thai language doesn't have equivalent words for Christian subjects.
+In December 1968, Ezra Taft Benson, of the Quorum of the Twelve Apostles, attended a quarterly district conference in Bangkok.
 There, he had the opportunity to meet King Rama IX of Thailand.
 Benson personally presented the King with a Thai Book of Mormon and Joseph Smith's Testimony, and a copy of Meet the Mormons.
 By the end of 1968, there were eight missionaries working in Thailand.
 In 1969, the numbers had grown to twenty-five missionaries.
 For a short period of time beginning in 1969, Thailand become a part of the Southeast Asian Mission with G. Carlos Smith Jr. as president, allowing more time to be focused on Thailand as a mission country, allowing missionary work to move faster.
-Construction began on the Asoke Chapel, on the property that was purchased in 1967, in 1970, mostly funded by LDS servicemen stationed in Thailand.
-After a slow construction process, in August 1974, the first Latter-day Saint chapel was dedicated in Bangkok.
+In 1970, construction began on the Asoke Chapel, on the property that was purchased in 1967, mostly funded by Latter-day Saint servicemen stationed in Thailand.
+In August 1974, after a slow construction process, the first Latter-day Saint chapel was dedicated in Bangkok.
 In 1970, missionaries were sent to Chiang Mai and Khon Kaen with twelve other cities opening up for missionary work in the six years that followed.
-Smith created a missionary basketball program in 1969 to increase visibility of the Church in the surrounding areas.
+Smith created a missionary basketball program in 1969 to increase the church's visibility in the surrounding areas.
 The team played in tournaments and received much publicity.
 In August, Music and the Spoken Word from Salt Lake City was aired over Thai radio in Korat and an open house program was initiated in Chiang Mai.
-The general missionary approach at the time was to introduce non-members to the LDS church in a casual and non-threatening manner.
+The general missionary approach at the time was to introduce non-members to the LDS Church in a casual and non-threatening manner.